dxc-technology/halstack-style-guide/guidelines/components/autocomplete/README.md

 ![Handling the error fetching data in async autocomplete component](images/autocomplete_async.png)

 _Handling the error fetching data in async autocomplete component_

-### User Interface Design Considerations

-Consider using this component:

-* When the information to fill is complex or large and you want to assist the user with suggestions to make the process easiest and quicker.
-* If the options are a few it would be better to use a select component.
-+ Make sure that the error coming from the API is understandable for the user.

 ## Links and references